Reaves scores tiebreaker, Golden Knights beat Stars 2-1

+DALLAS (AP) — Ryan Reaves was in the right place at the right time for his first goal in 26 games.

-DALLAS (AP) — Ryan Reaves scored the tiebreaking goal early in the third period, and the Vegas Golden Knights beat the Dallas Stars 2-1 Friday night.
+Reaves scored the tiebreaking goal early in the third period, and the Vegas Golden Knights beat the Dallas Stars 2-1 Friday night.

+Reaves put a wrist shot inside the left goal post at 2:37 of the third.
+He took the rebound of a shot by Pierre-Edouard Bellemare off Anton Khudobin’s save and the deflection off a defender’s skate.
+It was Reaves’ ninth of the season.

+“(Bellemare) just got a good shot through and the goalie made a save,” Reaves said, “and he tied up the guy in front and then it trickled to me.”

 Max Pacioretty scored in the opening minute of the game for Vegas, and Marc-Andre Fleury stopped 40 shots — including 16 in the third period — for his 35th win.
 The Golden Knights have won seven of eight to remain third in the Pacific Division.